google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/migration-concerns.markdown

 ---

 <p class="intro">
-This section discusses concerns operators may have about migrating to HTTPS.
+Many developers have legitimate concerns about migrating from HTTP to HTTPS.
+This guide discusses some concerns and provides links to additional resources.
 </p>

 {% include shared/toc.liquid %}